A healthy diet for horses

 Make sure your horse or pony has a healthy diet with constant access to fresh water and as much opportunity to graze as possible.
 Horses may still need additional hard feed and forage to maintain their appropriate bodyweight.

-- Not all pasture provide adequate nutrition and many will be too high in calories.
+Not all pastures provide adequate nutrition and many will be too high in calories.
 Horses may still need additional hard feed and forage to maintain their appropriate bodyweight, particularly between late autumn and early spring.

-- Rapid changes in diet can result in illness.
-Any changes to your horse¿s diet must be introduced gradually, over a period of around two weeks.
+Rapid changes in a horses diet can result in illness.
+Any changes to theor diet must be introduced gradually, over a period of around two weeks.

-- Horses should not become overweight.
+Horses shouldn't become overweight.
 Horses and particularly ponies who are overweight are prone to developing laminitis, a very painful disorder of the feet.
 A common factor triggering laminitis is feeding on lush spring and autumn grass.

 Speak to your vet about how at risk your horse may be of developing laminitis and how you can help reduce that risk.

 It's great seeing horses when you're out and about and people love to interact with them.
 However, one thing we want the public to be aware of is not to feed a horse without the owner's permission.

 Horses may be on specialist diets to control issues such as laminitis or obesity, and food that might seem innocent to the general public can actually be highly dangerous to horses.

 As horse owners know, even foods which are safe for horses can be lethal if they're not prepared properly as they can cause obstructions in the horse's throat resulting in them choking to death.